-Recommendation - PASSED: Unanimous 10.
-Conduct portable noise monitoring in areas that express concerns about aircraft Complete noise that do not have a permanent noise monitoring site close by.
-Initially these monitorir locations should include Mission Beach parallel to Noise Dot #1, Fleetridge, South monitorin Fleetridge, Point Loma Heights, Dana Middle School or the Wooded Area on the Chapter 8 bayside of the Point. recomme 11.
-Study the feasibility and benefit of noise barriers/airport noise mitigation on the bay Complete side of the airport and runways across from the Car Rental agency.
-Part 150 S Chapter 8 are offered three ventilation nt with FAA eligibility.
+Recommendation - PASSED: Unanimous STATUS 10.
+Conduct portable noise monitoring in areas that express concerns about aircraft Complete: In addition to 23 noise noise that do not have a permanent noise monitoring site close by.
+Initially these monitoring sites, a portable noise locations should include Mission Beach parallel to Noise Dot #1, Fleetridge, South monitoring program was analyzed in Fleetridge, Point Loma Heights, Dana Middle School or the Wooded Area on the Chapter 8 and included as a bayside of the Point. recommendation in Chapter 9 .
+11. Study the feasibility and benefit of noise barriers/airport noise mitigation on the bay Complete: This was analyzed in the side of the airport and runways across from the Car Rental agency.
+Part 150 Study and documented in Chapter 8.